EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-08-sitemap-using-liquid.md

 ```
 This makes it a very powerful language that is easy to write and read both by computers and programmers.

-Below is a template using Liquid that generates a sitemap that can be used by variour search engines and such.
-It should be placed at `sitemap.xml`.
+Below is a template using Liquid that generates a sitemap that can be used by various search engines and such.
+`sitemap.xml` liquid
 {% raw %}
 ```xml
 ---